danhkhai07/cli-i-o-flashcard/README.md

 cd quiz-cli

 # Build with CMake
-cmake -S . -B build
+cmake -S . -B build -DCMAKE_BUILD_TYPE=Release
-cmake --build build --config Release cmake --install build
+cmake --build build --parallel
 ```
--> The executable will be in `install/bin/` at the parent folder
+-> The executable will be in `./build/bin/` at the parent folder

 ---